Choose a candidate site

 The second criterion involves per capita spending on books, newspapers, and stationery.

 - Clear the search text and search for Books.
-Check 2017 Books & Stationery: Total and 2017 Books and Stationery: Per Capita.
+Check 2019 Books & Stationery: Total and 2019 Books & Stationery: Per Capita.

 The criteria will be considered for the population aged 15 or older.
 You'll add variables for the total population and the population aged 0 through 14 so you can calculate this group.

-- In the left pane, under Poland, click Categories.
+- In the left pane, expand Poland and click Categories.
 In the list of categories, double-click Age.

 You've chosen a total of six variables.
 The number of chosen variables is displayed under the search bar.